Address Resolution Protocol

 • Forwarding table created in hardware beforehand.
 All packets will be switched using hardware.
 This is the fastest method, but it has some limitations.
 Multilayer switches and routers use CEF.

 For example, a multilayer switch will use the information from tables built by the (control plane) to build hardware tables.
 It will use the routing table to construct the FIB (Forwarding Information Base) and the ARP table to create the adjacency table.
-This is the fastest switching method because we now have all the layer two and three information required to forward IP packets in hardware.
+This is the fastest switching method because we now have all the information required for layer two and three to forward IP packets in hardware.

 Below are three routers and I, using static routing for complete reachability.
 On R1, let’s look at the routing and CEF tables.
 Let’s take a detailed look at the entry for network 3.3.3.0 /24: